markkua/ImpliCityFork/README.md

 The code has been developed and tested with:
 * Ubuntu 20.04.4 LTS, Python 3.8.10, PyTorch 1.10.0, CUDA 10.2

+(TODO: only for myself, build data on Python 3.6 and train on Python 3.8)

 ## Installation